imec-idlab/IEEE-802.11ah-ns-3/README.md

           * RawControl           Whether RAW can be accessed by any stations within the RAW group or only the paged stations within the RAW group.
           * CrossSlotBoundary    Whether STAs are allowed to transmit after the assigned RAW slot boundary.
           * SlotFormat           Format of RAW slot count.
-          * NRawSlotCount        Used to calculate number of RAW slot duration.
+          * NRawSlotCount        Used for calculation of RAW slot duration.
           * NRawSlotNum          Number of slots per RAW group.
           * Page                 Page index of the subset of AIDs.
           * Aid_start            Station with the lowest AID allocated in the RAW.